 As our clients increasingly focus on digital transformation for their business, IBM is ensuring the network evolves in line with our clients’ business requirements and technology growth objectives.
 IBM’s SDN Services help our clients develop vendor neutral SDN and SD-WAN strategies and solutions, which increase enterprise agility, flexibility, and scale.
 These services unleash client networks from hardware constraints by leveraging a secure, programmatic and software-driven approach.

 “Existing managed LAN and WAN services, multiprotocol label switching (MPLS) and related technologies still form the backbone of the installed customer base and generate the majority of revenues for telco and other communications providers,” said Esteban Herrera, partner and global leader of ISG Research.
 “But that’s changing rapidly.
-Software-defined networking, along with cloud networks, are the biggest things to hit the industry in the last 30 years.”
+Software-defined networking (SDN), along with cloud networks, are the biggest things to hit the industry in the last 30 years.”

 Networks are the most critical component of an effective enterprise IT environment, and this is another example of the transformative work our Network Services professionals are doing to help our clients achieve their business goals.
 IBM’s leadership in Software-defined environments incorporates flexibility, automation, high availability and open standards into the enterprise, and is ultimately designed to help clients focus on innovations that will satisfy their customers and outpace their competitors long-term.